adonisjs/v6-docs/content/docs/testing/http_tests.md

+---
+summary: HTTP testing in AdonisJS using the Japa API client plugin.
+---

 # HTTP tests

 HTTP tests refer to testing your application endpoints by making an actual HTTP request against them and asserting the response body, headers, cookies, session, etc.